reichlab/pyprefab/docs/source/usage.md

 ## pyprefab CLI

-By design, pyprefab requires only a few pieces of information to create the boilerplate for a Python package.
+pyprefab requires only a few pieces of information to create the boilerplate for a Python package.

 ```sh